-The primary tenets of palliative care are symptom management; establishing goals of care that are in keeping with the patient’s values and preferences; consistent and sustained communication between the patient and all those involved in his or her care; psychosocial, spiritual, and practical support both to patients and their family caregivers; and coordination across sites of care.
+The primary tenets of palliative care are symptom management; establishing and implementing care plans in keeping with the patient’s values and preferences; consistent and sustained communication between the patient and all those involved in his or her care; psychosocial, spiritual, and practical support both to patients and their family caregivers; and coordination across sites of care.

 Palliative care aims to relieve suffering in all stages of disease and is not limited to end of life care.
-Palliative services, including setting patient-centered achievable goals for medical care and aggressive symptom management, should be routinely offered alongside curative and disease-modifying treatments for patients with serious illnesses.
+Palliative medicine services, including setting patient-centered achievable goals for medical care and aggressive symptom management, should be routinely offered alongside curative and disease-modifying treatments for patients with serious illnesses [1,2].

 The traditional model of medical care has been dichotomous, with curative or disease-modifying treatment offered initially and comfort care provided only when/if these measures are no longer appropriate (algorithm 1).
-However, many illness situations and personal goals do not lend themselves well to such dichotomous service models .
+However, most illnesses and personal goals do not lend themselves well to such dichotomous service models .
 For example, heart failure is characterized by stable disease punctuated by acute exacerbations often requiring hospitalization (figure 1).
-During these exacerbations, life-prolonging treatments that also improve symptom burden are administered.
+During these exacerbations, life-prolonging treatments, such as diuretics, that also improve symptom burden are administered.
 Within an integrated model of medical care, palliative care is provided at the same time as curative or life-prolonging treatments (algorithm 1).

-Hospice and Palliative Medicine is now recognized as a medical subspecialty by the American Board of Medical Specialties, as well as in Canada, England, Ireland, Australia, and New Zealand.
-Many European countries are also in the process of developing certification for palliative care .
+Hospice and Palliative Medicine is now recognized as a medical subspecialty by the American Board of Medical Specialties, as well as in Canada, England, Ireland, Australia, New Zealand, and many other European nations .
+Other countries are in the process of developing certification for palliative care .
 Clinicians who are specifically trained in palliative care provide in-depth pain and symptom management, communication regarding goals of care, and care coordination across settings and over time .
-However, in order for the large number of patients with advanced and serious illness to benefit from palliative care it is important that palliative care be provided not only by specialists but also incorporated into the practices of all clinicians caring for persons with serious and complex illness.
+However, in order for the large and rapidly growing number of patients with advanced and serious illness to receive timely and high-quality palliative care, it is important that the core principles and practices of palliative care be incorporated into the practices of all practicing clinicians.

 This topic will review the definition and benefits of palliative care, outline the types of palliative care services and models of care available for adults, present criteria for a referral to palliative care, and outline the key goals of a palliative care consultation.
 An overview of evaluation in palliative care, the philosophy and nature of hospice care, and pediatric palliative care are discussed elsewhere.